 Some people ask why is Antares so red?
-Because the outer layer of its atmosphere – its “surface” for lack of a better term for a giant ball of gas – is cooler than other stars that appear whitish.
-It’s still very hot by earthly standards, some 3,100 degrees Celsius (5,600 degrees Fahrenheit), but a far cry from our sun’s surface temperature of 5,200 degrees C (9,400 degrees F).
+The answer is that the outer layer of its atmosphere – its surface for lack of a better term for this giant ball of gas – is cooler than other stars that appear whitish.
+In much the same way, we think of something red hot on Earth as being cooler than something white hot.
+Antares’ surface is still very hot by earthly standards, some 3,100 degrees Celsius (5,600 degrees Fahrenheit).
+But it’s a far cry from our sun’s surface temperature of 5,200 degrees C (9,400 degrees F).
 As a result, the light we see from Antares comes mostly from the red side of the spectrum.